-Actually, we cannot take full credit for this dish.
+Actually, we cannot take full credit for this spectacular dish.
 Our dearest friends, Christine and Cesare whom are avid cooks themselves, often make this magnificent dish when entertaining guests.

 The only difference is, we added some truffle flavored olive oil to it because we absolutely LOVE truffles!